asrapp/donor-churn-prediction/README.md

 # Donor Churn Prediction Project

 ## Overview
 The Donor Churn Prediction project utilizes advanced data analytics, predictive modeling, and ETL pipelines to identify at-risk donors, enabling targeted engagement strategies.
-Leveraging tools like Tableau for interactive dashboards, AWS SageMaker and S3 for scalable ML deployment, and privacy-compliant workflows, this project enhances retention, maximizes revenue, and provides hands-on experience in data-driven decision-making for fundraising in research, teaching, and patient care.
+Leveraging tools like Tableau for interactive dashboards, AWS SageMaker and S3 for scalable ML deployment.
+This project enhances retention, maximizes revenue, and provides me hands-on experience in data-driven decision-making for fundraising in research, teaching, and patient care.
+My goal is to learn, as always.

 ## Business Context